Planned community: Adelaide

 Adelaide was founded by British and German colonists in 1836 to test out Edward Gibbon Wakefield's theories of systematic colonisation.
 Convict labour was not employed and the colony in theory would be financially self-sufficient; in practice, government assistance was used in the early stages.
-Land had been sold before anyone set foot in the largely unexplored territory and the city (the basis for the future central business district) was surveyed and planned in a remarkably short space of time.
+Land had been sold before any European settlers set foot in the largely unexplored territory and the city (the basis for the future central business district) was surveyed and planned in a remarkably short space of time.
 Adelaide's design has been praised for its four-square layout, its choice of setting and its ample parklands which have had minimal encroachment of developments.
 The town centre was in sufficient proximity to a water source, the River Torrens.

 Melbourne

 Melbourne was planned as a free settlement in 1837 through the Hoddle Grid, drawn up by Robert Hoddle under instructions from George Gipps, the original plan for Melbourne as part of the first land sales (prior to the planning only a handful of existing settlements were built on the fringe of the grid).
 The grid featured wide parallel streets, spanning a gently sloping valley between hills (Batman's Hill, Flagstaff Hill and Eastern Hill) and roughly parallel to the course of the Yarra River.
 The deliberate exclusion of city squares or open space within the grid was a subject of future frustration for the municipality and residents.
 Elizabeth Street, Melbourne, in the centre of the grid, was built over a gully and has therefore been prone to flooding.
 Despite a later extension and later inclusion of planned suburbs, Melbourne's original plans were not as extensive as Adelaide's, and the city rapidly outgrew its original boundaries.
 As such, it is often not considered to be a planned city, but the grid continues to define much of the character of the Melbourne city centre.